mapbender/mapbender-documentation/en/functions/search/search_router.rst

 The SearchRouter needs access to the database where the search tables are.
 You have to define a new database configuration to be able to connect with the geo database.
 Read more about this at `database <../../customization/database.html>`_.

 **Note**: For the use of the below-described search the digitizer tables can be used.
-The SQL to create the tables can be found at :doc:`digitizer`.
+The SQL to create the tables can be found at :ref:`digitizer`.

 * **Title:** Title of the element.
 The title will be listed in "Layouts" and allows to distinguish between different buttons.
 It will be indicated if "Show label" is activated.
 * **Target:** Id of Map element to query.